 LCDs have either an LED or a CCFL (Cold Cathode Fluorescent Lamps) backlight.

 LED TVs and monitors use less power, can be lighter and thinner, and can have a better image quality than CCFL LCD TVs and monitors.

 However, while WLED backlights covering the standard 100% sRGB color space are most common, there are a few different LED backlights available targeting wider color gamut coverage, such as:

 - PFS/KSF Phosphor WLED – DCI-P3 or Adobe RGB

 - GB-r-LED (GB-LED) – Adobe RGB

 - RGB LED – DCI-P3

 Nowadays, almost all modern LCDs utilize LED backlighting.
 Some new LED displays use mini LED backlights, which offer even better image quality.

-There are also OLED displays which don’t have a backlight but produce their own light which allows them to produce a superior image quality with infinite contrast ratio.
+There are also OLED displays that don’t have a backlight but produce their own light, which allows them to create superior image quality with an infinite contrast ratio.

-LCD displays also have different panels including IPS, TN, and VA which you can learn more about here.
+LCDs also have different panels, including IPS, TN and VA, which you can learn more about here.